 You know that feeling of excitement when you just bought a piece of land or house, especially if you are buying such for the first time.

-You feel so great not just because you had a good deal but you did your due diligence and you’ve made all payments.
+You feel so great not just because you had a good deal, but you did your due diligence, and you’ve made all payments.
 Duly signed necessary documents like the land receipt and Deed of Assignment have been received by you.
-In the case of a house, you have even been handed the keys and you’ve moved in.
+In the case of a house, you have even been handed the keys, and you’ve moved in.

 Well, let’s save you the stress and time:

-Title vs Deed
+Difference Between Title And Deed